point8/service-templates/docs/content/advanced.md

 There are other ways you can work with devcontainer, but here we will use the VSCode extension: [Dev Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers).

-Just follow to the instructions to set the extension up and install docker locally.
+Please follow to the instructions to set the extension up and install docker locally.

 Then you can open the VSCode Command Palette and type `Dev Containers`, choose `Reopen in Container` and wait for the several docker containers to spin up.